AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/c-installation/c-installing-linux/t-first-install-lin.md

 ---
 description: This procedure shows how to install Image Serving for the first time on Linux.
-seo-description: This procedure shows how to install Image Serving for the first time on Linux.
-seo-title: Installing for the first time

 solution: Experience Manager
 title: Installing for the first time
-uuid: 6a9a6dd2-2c69-447a-9628-eba08dc4f6c8

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---